mcsee/Software-Design-Articles/Articles/Theory/What is (wrong with) software/readme.md

 Like Schrödinger’s [cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat).

-You cannot know what state it is in without disturbing it with our measuring instruments.
+You can't know what state it is in without disturbing it with our measuring instruments.

 The use case technique is an excellent tool to describe a model in a declarative way.